mikependon/RepoDB/Docs/_build/html/_sources/pages/connectionpersistency.rst.txt

 A connection persistency is flag that is being used by the repository object when it comes to the database connection object persistency.
 When creating a repository, the value can be passed in the constructor.

-The value is residing at `RepoDb.Enumerations.ConnectionPersistency` enumeration.

-Below is a sample code to pass the connection persistency value.

 ::

 	using (var repository = new DbRepository<SqlConnection>(@"Server=.;Database=Northwind;Integrated Security=SSPI;", ConnectionPersistency.Instance))